Bardolph-Automation-Inc/bardolph/README.md

 string manipulation, and data structures, but it's still under development and you will probably find it very useful.

+This entire repository is shared under the Apache 2.0 license, as specified in the LICENSE file contained within said repository.

 ## Quick Examples
 Here is a script, named `all_on.ls`, that will turn on all your lights:
 ```